Rasmus line-up: Eero Heinonen, Lauri Ylonen, Aki Hakala, Pauli Rantasalmi

 Rasmus team formed in late 1994 while the band members were still in high school and were originally known as Rasmus.

-They recorded their first single "1st" (released independently by Teja G. Records in late 1995) and then signed with Warner Music Finland for their first album, Peep, when the band members were only 16 years old and played over 100 shows. in Finland and Estonia.
+They recorded their first single "1st" (released independently by Teja G. Records in late 1995) and then signed a contract with Warner Music Finland to release their first album Peep when the band members were only 16 years old, playing over 100 concerts in Finland and Estonia.

 The band's grueling active schedule included supporting Rancid and Dog Eat Dog and playing a festival at the Olympic Stadium in Helsinki.